This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Gold Vermeil vs. Standard Gold Plating: What's the Real Difference?

 Understanding the strict definition of vermeil makes comparing it to standard gold plating straightforward.
-The differences are significant:
+The differences are significant and measurable:

-Essentially, gold vermeil is a regulated, higher-quality category within the broader world of gold plated jewellery.
+Essentially, gold vermeil is a regulated, higher-quality category within the broader world of gold plated jewellery, offering guaranteed standards and superior construction.

 How Does Gold Vermeil Compare to Gold Filled?